lululau/mina-rails-unicorn-nginx/README.md

-mina setup          # Set up deploy server with paths, configs, etc. Requires sudo privileges or sudoer user mina deploy mina nginx:restart  # or nginx:start mina god:start      # it will also run unicorn automagically
+mina setup          # Set up deploy server with paths, configs, etc. Requires sudo privileges or sudoer user mina deploy mina nginx:restart  # or nginx:start
 ```
 You should be up and running now.
 Yay!